MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/VTD_Demos/06-perform-threat-hunting-azure-sentinel.md

-# Module 6 - Threat hunting in Azure Sentinel
+# Module 6 - Threat hunting in Microsoft Sentinel

 **Note** Successful completion of this demo depends on completing all of the steps in the  [Pre-requisites document](00-prerequisites.md).